Pami-1/Pami/README.md

 # Pami: A Two-step Purification Approach for Machine Learning-based Vulnerability Detection
-The framework of Pami is shown in Fig. 2 which consists of four main phases: Data Preprocessing, Slice Purification, Feature Extraction, and Classification.
+The framework of Pami consists of four main phases: Data Preprocessing, Slice Purification, Feature Extraction, and Classification.
 The input of Pami is the source code of the target function, and the output is the